Karls kühne Gassenschau

-Karls kühne Gassenschau is in the widest sense a Swiss circus, variété or street theatre, as of April 2016 based in Winterthur.
+Karls kühne Gassenschau is in the widest sense a Swiss circus, variété or open-air theatre, based in Zurich.

 Name

 There's no man called Karl that initiated the cabaret.
 Karls kühne Gassenschau, meaning Charles' keen side street show, was founded as a street theatre of a bunch of wild street performers.
+Karl rather refers to the Middle High German word for 'free man' as opposed to the nobles.

 History

-The show was founded in 1984 and started as classical street performance act.
-In 1999 the crew toured with the Swiss national Circus Knie, and thenafter more than more fixed installation were preferred.
+The show was founded in 1984 as a classical street performance act.
+In 1999, the ensemble toured with Switzerland’s national Circus Knie, after which they increasingly favored fixed installations over touring formats.

 The multimedial supported artistic shows, focussed on large installations as a seasonal theme, usually are fixed at locations for one theatre season, sometimes as the present since 2014 in the municipality of Winterthur and St-Triphon, some years ago in Wallisellen or at the so-called Saffa-Insel on occasion of the Zürcher Theater Spektakel.
-Karls kühne Gassenschau attracts up to 500,000 spectators a year.
+Karls kühne Gassenschau attracts up to 100,000 spectators a year.